 Anesthesiology rotation at North Shore University Hospital

-On this rotation the residents learn basic principles of anesthesiology including the use of intravenous and inhalational agents and of muscle relaxants.
+Residents learn basic principles of anesthesiology including the use of intravenous and inhalational agents and of muscle relaxants.
 They are taught the principles of intraoperative homeostasis, avoidance of injury from surgical positioning and emergence from anesthesia.
 In addition, the resident learns the principles of control of intracranial pressure during surgery and the indications for the use of blood products.
 Residents participate in endotracheal intubation of patients under the supervision of the attending anesthesiologists.

 Neurosurgical ICU rotation at North Shore University Hospital

-This experience provides focused training in concepts and skills of ICU management, including fluid and electrolyte balance, ventilation, alimentation, line placement, hemodynamic management of patients with cerebrovascular disease and the systems approach to complex patient problems.
+This experience provides focused training in concepts and skills of ICU management, including fluid and electrolyte balance, ventilation, alimentation, line placement, and hemodynamic management of patients with cerebrovascular disease.
 This includes the special context of neurological examination, the recognition of neurological and neurosurgical emergencies and the management of intracranial pressure and CSF drains.
-The residents learn to identify patients requiring neurocritical care and learn the principles of critical care management and the systems approach to the care of patients with complex illness.
+The residents learn to identify patients requiring neurocritical care and learn the principles of critical care management and Northwell Health’s approach to the care of patients with complex illness.

-Clinical Neurosurgery rotation at North Shore University Hospital
+Clinical neurosurgery rotation at North Shore University Hospital

 Neurology rotation at North Shore University Hospital

-Neuroradiology/Neuropathology rotation at North Shore University Hospital
+Neuroradiology/neuropathology rotation at North Shore University Hospital

-Peripheral Nerve rotation
+Peripheral nerve rotation

-Stereotactic Radiosurgery rotation
+Stereotactic radiosurgery rotation

-Residents will participate in single-session frame based SRS with the Gamma Knife, including frame placement, imaging, treatment planning, the treatment itself, frame removal, and post-treatment patient assessment.
+Residents will participate in single-session, frame based SRS with the Gamma Knife, including frame placement, imaging, treatment planning, the treatment itself, frame removal and post-treatment patient assessment.
 They will participate in linac-based frameless treatments including single-session and fractionated SRS.
 This will include patients undergoing SRS for treatment of spine tumors.

 This rotation is designed to offer the residents protected time to have a concentrated learning experience in endovascular neurosurgery.
-During a 3-month period, residents will spend 3 days a week in the endovascular suite at NSUH with the Endovascular team.
-Residents will participate in diagnostic and therapeutic angiographic procedures, including aneurysm coiling and embolization of arteriovenous malformations and of tumors.
+Residents have a full-time rotation in the endovascular suite at North Shore University Hospital with the endovascular team.
+Residents will participate in diagnostic and therapeutic angiographic procedures, including aneurysm coiling and embolization of arteriovenous malformations and tumors.